delving/narthex/README.md

 ## Getting started

-Narthex is ann application based on Playframework, which uses [sbt](http://www.scala-sbt.org) as its build tool, so install it: `brew install sbt`
+Narthex is based on Playframework, which uses [sbt](http://www.scala-sbt.org) as its build tool, so install it: `brew install sbt`

 Convince yourself you can run tests and that sbt works: `sbt test`.